richkeenan/reddit-wallpaper/README.md

 # Reddit Wallpaper

-Grabs the most upvoted, landscape image from /r/EarthPorn within the last 24 hours and sets it as your current Windows desktop background.
-You can run this once, or install it as a Windows service or through Task Scheduler.
+Grabs the most upvoted, landscape image from /r/EarthPorn within the last 24 hours and sets it as your current  desktop background.
+You can run this once, or install it as a service or through cron/Task Scheduler.

 ## Building